minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-In order to conduct the analysis, a comprehensive dataset of all US representatives who attended the relevant congressional sessions (113th-117th), including biographical information to control for age, gender, etc. in the analysis.
-Identification was also required in order to be able to unambiguously attribute each roll call vote and each contribution to a particular representative and not have to deal with matching problems.
+In order to conduct the analysis, a comprehensive dataset of all US representatives who attended the relevant congressional sessions (113th-117th), including biographical information to control for age, gender, etc. was used in the analysis#footnote("For reference, the biographical and financial data of US congressional members needs to be disclosed publicly, thus this is not classified information.").
+Identification was also required in order to be able to unambiguously attribute each roll-call vote and each contribution to a particular representative and not have to deal with matching problems.

 Given these requirements, the data on the US representatives was sourced from